OCLC-Developer-Network/oclc-auth-python/examples/authentication_token/README.md

     Do not be concerned about "security warnings" - click through them.
 That is expected with the supplied, unsigned CACERT in server.pem.
 In production, you will use your institution's signed CACERT when implementing SSL.

 Note that this example writes sessions to a flat file, sessions.p.
 So it will need read/write access to the authentication_token directory.
+In practice, you would implement sessions using your own database.